Current through a Capacitor

 where f is frequency in Hertz (Hz) & c is capacitance in Farads (F).

 By substituting values into the formula, it will be noted that Xc decreases with increasing frequency.
-Higher frequencies stimulate & intensify field activity within the device itself owing to their amassed energy, & this serves to further animate the displacement current so reducing Xc.
+Higher frequencies stimulate & intensify field activity within the device itself owing to their amassed energy; this heightened activity serves to reduce Xc.
+The entire process is just basic physics - the science concerned with the properties & changes of matter & energy.

 Grippeaz-UK / Ilissus Audio